siddharth-narayan/siddharth-narayan/resume/main.typ

   degree: "Bachelor's in Computer Science",

   // Uncomment the line below if you want edu formatting to be consistent with everything else
-  consistent: true
+  consistent: true,
 )
 - Relevant Coursework: Compiler Design, Operating Systems Concepts, Software Engineering, Advanced Algorithm Design, Computer Architecture, Data Structures, Linear Algebra

 == Projects
+*Post Quantum Cryptography* -- Enabled Post Quantum Functionality on a VPN (#link("https://github.com/siddharth-narayan/zxforms", [SoftEtherVPN\#2002]))
+- Researched and integrated oqs-provider into the build process of SoftEtherVPN, integrating it with Cmake automatically to include post quantum functionality by default on any platform

+*AI-Flow* -- A UI for HuggingFace ML Models (#link("https://github.com/siddharth-narayan/aiflow", [github.com/siddharth-narayan/aiflow]))
+- Leveraged Nvidia's Triton Inference Server to make many AI-centric workflows and tasks as simple as selecting a model, inputs, and outputs
+- Built a frontend node-based editor to allow for the flow of data across any HuggingFace models.

-*ZxForms* -- Simple Zod-based Form Builder
+*ZxForms* -- Simple Zod-based Form Builder (#link("https://github.com/siddharth-narayan/zxforms", [github.com/siddharth-narayan/zxforms]))
-#link("https://github.com/siddharth-narayan/zxforms", [github.com/siddharth-narayan/zxforms])

-- Built an intuitive, simple form builder that generates a fully featured form from a single Zod schema
+- Built an intuitive, simple form builder that generates a fully featured, automatically validated form from a single Zod schema
+- Built in both React and Svelte, and made incredibly customizable and reactive

 == Skills